Saturday, June 9

-Every time I run from room to room, stalking light, with an armful of foam boards, cutting boards, napkins, and cutlery, my napping cat regards me with one open eye...just another day in the life of a crazy food blogger.
+I am a light stalker.
+When all you have to work with is a p & s camera, you need the patience of an owl and the prowess of a cheetah.
+It's frustrating and exhilarating.
+As I meander from room to room; chasing light with an armful of foam boards, cutting boards, napkins and cutlery, my napping cat regards me with one open eye...'Just another day in the life of a crazy food blogger.'

 If that doesn't work, I'm Lo-Fi filtering everything.
 All the time.